-Unfortunately, the federal government’s student loan interest waiver and six-month payment suspension announced in late March doesn’t help 100% of federal loan borrowers.
+Unfortunately, the federal government’s student loan interest waiver and repayment suspension announced in late March doesn’t help 100% of federal loan borrowers.

 In fact, about 6 million Federal Family Education Loan (FFEL) borrowers and a sizable fraction of the 2 million people with Perkins loans won’t qualify because of their loan type.
 And of course, private student loan borrowers aren’t eligible either.